Average Monthly Search Volume

 Frequency

-Is the % of appearances Adthena sees a competitor out of all times searched (includes the number of times users searched for a term but no ads were shown), weighted by Search Volume.
+Is the % of appearances Adthena sees a competitor out of all times searched (includes the number of times users searched for a term but no ads were shown), weighted by search volume.
+Note that frequency only includes the terms that a competitor appears on.

 Example